 If your bulldog puppy suffers from Brachycephalic Syndrome such us Stenotic Nares and Elongated Soft Palate have those condition surgically repaired as soon as possible (as early as 8 month old).
 Left untreated those condition tend to lead to a series of problems that could lead to medical complication like aspiration pneumonia.

 Pneumonia in bulldog puppies is a serious infection and several weeks of intense treatment and followup will be needed to clear it.
 The majority of my bulldog cases with aspiration pneumonia will recover with proper treatment and with correction of the underlining cause.

-Dr. Kraemer’s Aspiration Pneumonia in Bulldogs and French Bulldogs Warning #1: Dont use over the counter rx like cough suppressants (the cough is good it helps to remove the “bad staff” from the lungs)
+Dr. Kraemer’s Aspiration Pneumonia in Bulldogs and French Bulldogs Warning #1: Don’t use over the counter RX like cough suppressants (the cough is good it helps to remove the “bad stuff” from the lungs)

 Dr. Kraemer’s Aspiration Pneumonia in Bulldogs and French BulldogsWarning #2: Don’t stop the antibiotic too soon, usually 4 weeks are required.